ZupIT/beagle-docs/content/en/android/customization/widgets/oninit-custom-widget.md

 To create a custom widget with the behavior of triggering a list of actions as soon as it is rendered, Beagle provides an easy way to do it using the default delegate by implementing the `OnInitiableComponent` interface.

 {{% alert color="info" %}}
-For this step-by-step we will focus on linking `OnInitiableComponent` to the customizable widget, since its creation in detail has already been shown in the previous example.
+This step-by-step will focus on linking `OnInitiableComponent` to the customizable widget, since its creation in detail has already been shown in the previous example.
 {{% /alert %}}

 ### Step 1: Link `OnInitiableComponent`

-With the customizable widget created, add the `OninitiableComponent` interface.
+With the customizable widget created, add the `OninitiableComponent` interface:

 ```kotlin
 @RegisterWidget